alexandreroman/whats-new-in-spring-boot-3/README.md

 - [java17](java17): see some of the new language features you can use in your Java apps
 - [native](native): check out how to use GraalVM to compile your Spring Boot app as a native process
-- [otel](otel): a microservices-based app featuring OpenTelemetry, Zipkin, Knative, GraalVM and tools from the Grafana OSS stack (Tempo, Loki, promtail)
+- [otel](otel): a microservice-based app featuring OpenTelemetry, Zipkin, Knative, GraalVM and tools from the Grafana OSS stack (Tempo, Loki, promtail)

 Each module includes some documentation showcasing the new features.